devforfu/devforfu.github.io/_posts/2018-05-19-kmeans-quantizer.md

 of dimensions in the input data so that the models used to match unknowns can be as simple as possible.

-Quantization allows to transform continuous values into discrete buckets. **Figure 2** shows a 2D plane filled with **blue** dots representing values of random continuous real vectors.
-To discretize this space into finite number of buckets one could plot a grid on top of plane with blue dots and replace each blue dot with a **red** one which is the center of a grid cell where the blue dot falls.
+Quantization allows transforming continuous values into discrete buckets. **Figure 2** shows a 2D plane filled with **blue** dots representing values of random continuous real vectors.
+To discretize this space into a finite number of buckets one could plot a grid on top of the plane with blue dots and replace each blue dot with a **red** one which is the center of a grid cell where the blue dot falls.

 ![Quantization](/assets/img/dots.png){: .center-image}